 First, it is essential to maximize the potential for wound healing by providing optimal amounts of oxygen and nutrients to the wound.
 Smoking impairs wound healing and should be stopped at least 4 weeks prior to surgery to ensure the best results.

 It is also important to limit the amount of bacterial contamination around the implant.
 Dr. Zemmel observes the strictest sterile technique in the operating room to reduce the amount of bacteria around the implant.
 It is important to limit potential germ contamination at the time of surgery by adequate pre-op hygiene.
-Dr. Zemmel will instruct you to take a thorough shower the morning of surgery (using regular soap), and avoiding shaving the armpits for trans-axillary approach for one week prior to surgery.
-This prevents in grown hairs in the surgical field.
-A strong anti-bacterial prep is done at surgery with strict avoidance of germ contamination during the operation.
+Dr. Zemmel will instruct you to take a thorough shower the morning of surgery (using regular soap), and avoid shaving the armpits for a transaxillary approach for one week prior to surgery.
+This prevents ingrown hairs in the surgical field.
+A strong antibacterial prep is done at surgery with strict avoidance of germ contamination during the operation.

 Dr. Zemmel creates an oversized submuscular pocket that is significantly larger than the implant, which allows the implant more room to form a capsule.
 This helps reduce the chance of a tight scar forming directly around the implant causing a visible or palpable scar.

 Finally, Dr. Zemmel instructs all patients to begin early, vigorous post-operative massage of the implants, fully displacing them throughout the entire oversized submuscular pocket.
 This is used to keep the implant pockets wide open, soft, and freely moveable.
-This will eventually give a natural feeling and appearing breast.
+This will eventually give a natural feel and appearance to the breast.